twentylemon/flow/README.md

 If not, you can still just write `flow::map` instead of `flow::intermediate::map`.

 ### Documentation at a Glance
+To get started, take some time to look at the [Readme](http://twentylemon.github.io/flow/doxy/df/d5b/readme.html).

 The best way to view all available functions, use the [Namespace Members](http://twentylemon.github.io/flow/doxy/namespacemembers_func.html) page.
 It lists every function and the namespace it sits in, indicating whether it is a generator, or an intermediate or terminal operation.